-Dust storms are caused when strong, turbulent winds greater than 30km/hour, carry fine particles of dust from the surrounding area with the wind.
-Particles that can be can be picked up during dust storms include:
+Dust storms are caused when strong, turbulent winds greater than about 30 km per hour, carry fine particles of dust from the surrounding area.
+Particles that can be picked up during dust storms include:

 - microorganisms such as bacteria